revk/ESP32-Remote/README.md

 This provides hardware and software for a wall mounted controller with 2" full colour display and 4 way *joystick* control button.

 USB-C powered (or DC 5V-36V), linked via Bluetooth BLE to the Faikin.
 This provides a display of current mode and simple controls of basic operations.
 This is ideal for installations that do not have Home Assistant or MQTT.
+With HA, it logs environmental data as well.

 It can also work fan and radiator controls via MQTT and so operate in cases without an air-conditioner / Faikin or where these supplement the air conditioner.